aide-examples/.github/profile/README.md

 ---

+## AIDE-Techkit : Building Blocks for Platform Construction

+A well designed software system clearly separates T-components and A-components, where T stands for TECHNICAL Architectue and A stands for APPLICATION Domain.
+Although there may be needs to intermix the physical manifestations of these components within artefacts (like introducing error handling code and logging at many places within the source code) conceptually T and A are different animals.

+- To understand WHAT a system does you focus on (A), to understand HOW it does it your focus is on (T).
+- When maintaining a productive system you are more or less captured within (T) and work on extending and changing (A).
+- Changing (T) in a running system requires considerable amounts of re-engineerineg effort which in most cases is economically not worth doing - unless your platform depends on external components which come to the end of their supported life span.
+- When thinking about a new system the natural focus is on A-requirements but you need to be well aware of T-requirements (often called NFR = non-functional requirements).
+- When you start development of a new system you should begin with a rich and stable set of T components and a very tiny piece of A. This is the most critical phase of your project, because mistakes here a very expensive to correct.

+Our long term goal is to *provide T-building blocks for that phase* which work well together and can be selected according to your needs.
+We call it the AIDE-techkit.
+Our idea is to extract almost all application related code from our AIDE systems so that we end up with standardized reusable T-components.
+Standardized means: They follow a common philosophy and have similar logical APIs although they are implemented completely differently due to programming language and runtime environment restrictions.

+In future the AI will know the AIDE-techkit and help you to find and integrate the most appropriate building blocks for your intended platform and your NFRs.
+You will end up with a professional T-system which can be used to implement your minimal valuable solution (MVS) from the A-perspective.
+Ideally the chosen T-configuration will not change very much during the development of your system.

+To give you an example: The AIDE Quiz contains three different mechanisms to support multiple languages: (a) Google Translator embedding, (b) DEEPL translated valuable content which is cached by the application server, (c) thoroughly internationalized (i18n) UI items, system messages etc
+Depending on the profile of you application you should be able to opt-IN or opt-OUT these different approaches.

+---

 ## Consequences for Computer Science Education

 We are preparing a paper that outlines the consequences of our findings for computer science education.